 Protect seniors from fire hazards with smart plugs and outlets

-Homes contain many potential fire hazards, like a stove that’s left on or space heaters overheating next to some bedding.
+Homes contain many potential fire hazards, like a stove that’s left on or space heaters that are overheating next to some bedding.

 Installing a few smart plugs or smart outlets to use with these devices can give you peace of mind, even if you live far away.

-You’ll be able to remotely control and monitor the power to those plugs or outlets via your smartphone and check in anytime to see if there are any potential dangers.
+You’ll be able to remotely control and monitor the power to those plugs or outlets via your smartphone and check in anytime to identify potential hazards.

-Seniors who use smartphones will also enjoy the ability to turn on the coffee maker or space heater from the comfort of their favorite seat.
+Seniors who use smartphones will also be able to turn on the coffee maker or space heater from the comfort of their favorite seat.

 These smart plugs also allow you to schedule when devices turn on and off.
-For example, you could schedule the lights to always turn on before it gets dark outside, keeping rooms well lit.
+For example, you could schedule the lights to turn on automatically before it gets dark, keeping rooms well-lit.

 That’s especially helpful for seniors who need more light to see clearly, who have dementia sundowning, or are experiencing changes in eyesight due to dementia.